-For many people with vulvas, being super turned on often leads to vaginal lubrication — better known as getting wet.
-Vaginal wetness can be an indication that your partner is enjoying what you’re doing, but it’s important not to assume that someone’s turned on just because they’re wet — or that they’re not turned on just because their pussy isn’t dripping.
-Wetness is not a substitute for enthusiastic verbal consent; always take the time to communicate with your partner, and, when in doubt, ask!
+For many people with vulvas, sexual arousal can lead to vaginal lubrication—better known as getting wet.
+Vaginal wetness can be an indication that your partner is enjoying what you’re doing, but it’s important not to assume that someone’s turned on just because they’re wet—or that they’re not turned on just because their pussy isn’t dripping.
+Wetness is not a substitute for enthusiastic verbal consent; always take the time to communicate with your partner, and when in doubt, ask.

-Whether you’re sharing intimacy with someone in person, or from afar—perhaps by sext—knowing that they’re dripping with arousal can be a major turn-on!
+Whether you’re sharing intimacy with someone in person, or from afar (by phone, sext, or online) knowing that they’re dripping with arousal can be a major turn-on.
 So how do you make your partner wet?
-Read on for some tips!
+Read on for some ideas.

 What is wetness?

-Wetness occurs when vaginal secretions increase, often in response to sexual arousal.
-When someone with a vagina gets turned on, blood-flow to the tissues of the vulva increases, stimulating glands beside the vaginal opening to produce fluid; a small amount of fluid may also come from the vaginal walls themselves.
-These fluids help to protect delicate genital tissue from friction and lubricate the vaginal canal to ease penetration.
-Wetness can also increase pleasure for both partners, providing lubrication for penises, hands, pussies (or other body parts!) to glide smoothly against the vulva.
+Wetness occurs when the vagina produces fluid, often in response to sexual arousal.
+When someone with a vagina gets turned on, blood-flow to the tissues of the vulva increases, stimulating glands in the vagina to produce fluid; fluid may also come from the walls of the vaginal canal (1).
+These fluids help to protect delicate genital tissue from friction and lubricate the vagina to ease penetration.
+Wetness can also increase pleasure for both partners, providing lubrication for penises, hands, pussies (or other body parts) to glide smoothly against the vulva.

 Does everyone get wet?

 Not everyone with a vagina gets wet in response to arousal.
 People who have lower levels of the hormone estrogen—including people who have experienced menopause, some trans folks, and those with certain medical conditions—may produce lower levels of lubrication, or may not get wet at all (2).
 On the flip side, someone’s body may respond involuntarily to a certain sensation (like clitoral stimulation), even if they’re not interested in sex in the moment (3).